www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                                     * [ ] Make constraint variable definition correct to this correct way of piping function call chain results.
                                     * [ ] Apply constraints to solutions by function call chains directly starting at the solution variable, instead of using a dedicated constraint function and variable.
+                                    * [x] Make function call arguments function call chains, in order to support everything as a function argument.
                                     * [ ] Delete `constraint` function.
+                                    * [ ] Port SolutionEditor to the new Editor.
                                 * [ ] Ensure, that the runners' subject is set correctly.
                             * [x] Make duplicate variable check complete.
                             * [x] Remove code duplicate in central parser.